 There are Frequently Asked Questions on topic SPACE-10-TEC-2018

 The space sector is a strategic asset contributing to the independence, security and prosperity of Europe and its role in the world.
 Europe needs non-dependent access to critical space technologies, which is a sine qua non condition for achieving Europe’s strategic objectives.
 "Non-dependence" refers to the possibility for Europe to have free, unrestricted access to any required space technology.
 Reaching non-dependence in certain technologies will open new markets to our industries and will increase the overall competitiveness of the European Space sector.

 Research in technologies for European non-dependence and competitiveness has been undertaken within the frame of the Commission-ESA-EDA Joint Task Force (JTF) on Critical Technologies for European non-Dependence, launched in 2008.

 In 2016, the JTF established the List of Actions for 2018-2020 (hereinafter JTF List of Actions 2018-2020), aiming at enhancing the TRL of the technologies identified in the list.Scope:

-Selected actions from the JTF List of Actions 2018-2020 shall be implemented sequentially in 2018 and in 2019 as follows.
+Actions from the JTF List of Actions 2018-2020 shall be implemented sequentially in 2018 and in 2019 as the following subtopics.

 Group A (2018):